collective/collective.contact.facetednav/README.rst

 collective.contact.facetednav
 =============================

+This add-on is part of the ``collective.contact.*`` suite.
+For an overview and a demo of these suite, see `collective.contact.demo <https://github.com/collective/collective.contact.demo>`__.

 Faceted navigation view for collective.contact.core directory.

-For an overview and a demo of `collective.contact.*` suite, see `collective.contact.demo <https://github.com/collective/collective.contact.demo>`__ package.

 Read eea.facetednavigation and collective.contact.core documentation
 for more information about those amazing products.